Construction of Complete Complementary Codes over Small Alphabet: Introduction

 The study of complementary sequences has been attracting increasing research attention in recent years due to their interesting correlation properties as well as their wide applications in engineering.
-Formally, a collection of sequences with identical length and zero aperiodic auto-correlation sum (AACS) for all non-zero time shifts are called a complementary set (CS) and each constituent sequence is called a complementary sequence \cite{chinchong,pater2000}.
-In particular, a CS of size two is called a Golay complementary pair (GCP), a concept proposed by Michael J. E Golay in his study of infrared spectrometry \cite{Thesis_1949golay} and in which the two constituent sequences are called Golay sequences.
-Furthermore, by rearranging every CS to an ordered matrix, a group of CSs with zero aperiodic cross-correlation sum (ACCS) for all time shifts is called mutually orthogonal Golay complementary sets (MOGCSs) \cite{rati}.
+Formally, a collection of sequences with identical length and zero aperiodic auto-correlation sum (AACS) for all non-zero time shifts are called a complementary set (CS) and each constituent sequence is called a complementary sequence \cite{chinchong,pater2000,liug}.
+In particular, a CS of size two is called a Golay complementary pair (GCP), a widely known concept proposed by Marcel J. E Golay {in the late 1940s} \cite{Thesis_1949golay}. {In this case,} the two constituent sequences are called Golay sequences.
+Furthermore, by rearranging every CS {to be an ordered set}, a collection of CSs with zero aperiodic cross-correlation sum (ACCS) for all time shifts is called mutually orthogonal Golay complementary sets (MOGCSs) \cite{rati}.
 It is noted that the set size (denoted by $K$) of MOGCSs is upper bounded by the number of constituent sequences (denoted by $M$), i.e., $K\leq M$.
 When $K=M$, the resultant MOGCSs are called a set of complete complementary codes (CCCs) \cite{hator}.

-So far, complementary sequences and CCCs have been applied in a number of applications in coding, signal processing, and wireless communications.
-For example, they can be used for peak-to-average power ratio (PAPR) reduction in code-keying orthogonal frequency division multiplexing (OFDM) \cite{Davis1999}, signature sequences for interference-free multicarrier code-division multiple-access (MC-CDMA) over asynchronous wireless channels \cite{chen2007next,liumc}, training/sensing sequences in multiple-input multiple-output (MIMO) communication/radar systems \cite{Wang2007,Pezeshiki2008,Tang2014}, information hiding in image/audio/video signals \cite{Thesis_2014Kojima}, and zero-correlation zone (ZCZ) sequences \cite{dfan,ltsu,appus,Tang2010,Liu_ITW2014} in quasi-synchronous direct-sequence CDMA communications.
+So far, complementary sequences and CCCs have been widely applied in numerous applications in coding, signal processing, and wireless communications.
+For example, they {have been employed} for peak-to-average power ratio (PAPR) reduction in code-keying orthogonal frequency division multiplexing (OFDM) \cite{Davis1999}, signature sequences for interference-free multicarrier code-division multiple-access (MC-CDMA) over asynchronous wireless channels \cite{chen2007next,liumc}, training/sensing sequences in multiple-input multiple-output (MIMO) communication/radar systems \cite{Wang2007,Pezeshiki2008,Tang2014}, information hiding in image/audio/video signals \cite{Thesis_2014Kojima}, kernel/seed sequences to construct Z-complementary code set (ZCCS) \cite{psktcom,pa_pbf} and quasi-complementary sequence set \cite{avikr_qccs, zhu_qccs,palash_qcss_tit_24} for MC-CDMA , and zero-correlation zone (ZCZ) sequences \cite{dfan,ltsu,appus,Tang2010,Liu_ITW2014} in quasi-synchronous direct-sequence CDMA communications.